Convergence, Sticking and Escape: Stochastic Dynamics Near Critical Points in SGD: Introduction

-For the first issue, an insufficient number of steps, characterized by $H(1/\varepsilon) n_\varepsilon \rightarrow 0$ in regularly varying case and by $\varepsilon^2 n_\varepsilon \rightarrow 0$ for the case of finite second moment, ensures that the sequence remains within the initial basin of attraction.
+Regarding the first phenomenon (i.e., convergence to a minimum) the condition that the number of steps is sufficiently small---characterized by $H(1/\varepsilon) n_\varepsilon \rightarrow 0$ in the regularly varying case (where $H$ denotes the tail function of the distribution of $|\xi_1|$) and by $\varepsilon^2 n_\varepsilon \rightarrow 0$ when the second moment is finite---ensures that the sequence remains within the initial basin of attraction.
 However, if additionally $\varepsilon n_\varepsilon \rightarrow \infty$, then the sequence will have sufficient time to converge to a small neighborhood of the corresponding local minimum.
 We demonstrate that as $\varepsilon \rightarrow 0$, the outcome of SGD, halted at time $n_\varepsilon$, converges in probability to that local minimum.
-Furthermore, when the number of steps approaches the upper permissible limit, we establish convergence almost surely.
+Furthermore, we establish that almost sure convergence holds provided that the growth rate of $n_{\varepsilon}$ is slightly reduced.
+Based on the analysis of our proofs, we conjecture that for $n_{\varepsilon}>\varepsilon^{-2}$, almost sure convergence does not hold, implying a restriction on the number of iterations to $n_{\varepsilon} \in (\varepsilon^{-1},\varepsilon^{-2})$.
+This constraint is well-known in the variable step-size setting \citep{RobbinsMonro1951}.

-For the second issue, if the starting point is positioned in a small neighborhood of a critical point which is not a local minimum, the convergence of the sequence to any local minima depends critically on the time scaling and the derivatives of the loss function.
+For the second phenomenon, if the starting point is positioned in a small neighborhood of a critical point which is not a local minimum, the convergence of the sequence to any local minima depends critically on the time scaling and the derivatives of the loss function.
 Hence, we first show conditions on the number of steps under which trajectory of SGD will not leave a neighborhood of the critical point.
 Crucial role here is played by the number of zero derivatives of the loss function which informs how flat is this critical point.